 It's hard to believe that viewing the world from half a metre closer to the ground can make such a difference, but after a few hours navigating Brisbane's CBD from the seat of a wheelchair, it has opened my eyes to the challenges and opportunities faced by Queenslanders who use a wheelchair.
-Magical and cheap day trip to the atlas mountains from marrakech, enjoy your life.

 Last Friday I joined members of Brisbane's business community, a journalist, a breakfast radio DJ and a Queensland Reds player in the Spinal Injuries Association's "Take My Seat" challenge.
 For a few hours I was chaperoned around the CBD, experiencing life from a new, unfamiliar and often confronting perspective.

 The tasks that challenged me most were the ones that I ordinarily consider straight forward and barely give a second thought.
 Trying to pull a door open towards me and then maneuvre through the door made me feel completely helpless.
 I learned the hard way not to reach for the mobile phone in my shirt pocket whilst moving - removing one hand from the wheel led me in a direction I hadn't planned on going.
 Reaching across the counter at a newsagency to purchase a chocolate bar was a major effort.

 The other particularly confronting aspect of the experience was the wide range of responses from people when confronted with two people in wheelchairs.
 Some people were very helpful and considerate.
 Others treated us like we had a contagious disease and avoided us.
 However, when I consider my own reactions at times in the past, I'm willing to give the benefit of the doubt and say that in general we need to develop a better understanding of mobility disabilities.